northstowekarate/northstowekarate.github.io/faq/index.md

         "name": "Will I get hurt?",
         "acceptedAnswer": {
           "@type": "Answer",
           "text": "Safety is our priority.
-JKA karate training is non‑contact for beginners and sparring is introduced gradually with control and known attacks.
+JKA karate training is light contact only for beginners and sparring is introduced gradually with control and known attacks.
 Injuries are rare and sessions are supervised by experienced instructors."
         }
       },
       {